mre/endler.dev/content/2025/taste/index.md

 "It's just letters on paper," I'd say.
 But the truth is, I hate bad typography.

-Most people claim to appreciate good design – right until they reach for Comic Sans to make their wedding invitations "fun."
+Most people claim to appreciate good design — right until they reach for Comic Sans to make their wedding invitations "fun."
 They see a beautifully designed magazine spread and say it looks "nice."

 Then there's people like me who can't stop caring.

 Here's the truth: you can't **NOT** care about typography.
-Eventually you got to pick a font (or choose the default).
+Eventually you've got to pick a font (or choose the default).
 Your choice, just like clothing, reveals a lot about you.
 Whether you intend to or not, you're making a statement.